Lacrymology/states/roundcube/doc/index.rst

 Related Formulas
 ----------------

-To works properly, Roundcube need to have installed:
+To works properly, Roundcube_ need to have installed:

 - :doc:`/postfix/doc/index`
 - :doc:`/openldap/doc/index`
 - :doc:`/dovecot/doc/index`

 On the same **or** separate host, for this reason they can't be included by other formulas.
-Roles and :doc:`pillar` need to define your mail architecture.
+Roles and :doc:`pillar` need to define expected mail architecture.

-..
-TODO: WRITE HERE ANYTHING SPECIFIC TO ROUNDCUBE FOR THOSE OTHER STATES

 Content
 -------